uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 2. Add the Department Risk Levels percentages from the previous analysis in the row above.
 3. Remove the percentage from the risk column labels.
 4. Convert the percentages to numbers (divide by 100, multiply by the number of formats, and round to a whole number).
-5. Highlight the risk column labels and data rows.
+5. Add a column with the year to the left of the risk columns.
+Do not give it a label.
-6. Insert a clustered column chart.
+6. Highlight the year column, risk column labels and data rows.
-7. Change the chart title to "Format Risk Change".
+7. Insert a clustered column chart.
-8. Rename the series to the years.
+8. Change the chart title to "Format Risk Change".
 9. Use Quick Layout 2 (under Design) to label each bar with the percentage and add a legend.
 10. Update the number of formats only in one analysis in the sentence above the chart.
-    a.
-Only in previous: the number of unique formats in AIP Risk Data with risk change of "Unmatched".
+    1. Only in previous: the number of unique formats in AIP Risk Data with risk change of "Unmatched".
-    b.
-Only in current: the number of unique formats in AIP Risk Data with risk change of "New Format"
+    2. Only in current: the number of unique formats in AIP Risk Data with risk change of "New Format"

 ### Risk by Collection

 A bar chart with the percentage of each collection's formats at each risk level.
-1. Make a copy of the Collection Risk Levels sheet.
+1. Make a copy of the Collection Risk Levels sheet without the Formats column.
-2. Remove the percentage from the risk column labels.
+2. Remove the "Collection" column label, and the percent from the risk column labels.
-3. Highlight the four risk level column labels and data rows.
+3. Highlight the collection column, four risk level column labels and data rows.
 4. Insert a stacked column chart.
 5. Change the chart title to "Risk by Collection"